Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

 We would like to highlight the characterizations we obtain for the most interesting kernel configurations.
-In two cases (namely those where $R_C$ is a field), we gain a characterization that does not even need $C$-sequence-systems:
+In two cases, namely those in which $R_C$ is a field, we obtain a characterization that does not even need $C$-sequence-systems.
+The first case in which $R_C$ is a field is when $C$ is algebraic and $\mipo(C)$ is irreducible, i.e., when we have $T^C_\theta = T_\theta \cup \set{\forall x \in \VV : f[\theta](x) = 0}$ for some $f \in \Kp{}$: